Bruckner--Garg-type results with respect to Haar null sets in $C[0,1]$

 \section{Introduction}

-Let $G$ be a \emph{Polish group}, i.e. a topological group which is separable and admits a compatible complete metric.
+Let $G$ be a \emph{Polish group}, i.e. a separable topological group which is endowed with a compatible complete metric.
 If $G$ is locally compact then there exists a \emph{Haar measure} on $G$, that is, a left translation invariant regular Borel measure which is finite on compact sets and positive on non-empty open sets.
 The concept of Haar measure does not extend to groups that are not locally compact, but the notion of Haar measure zero does.
 The following definition is due to Christensen \cite{C} and was rediscovered by Hunt, Sauer and York \cite{HSY}.

 \begin{definition} For an abelian Polish group $G$ a set $A\subset G$ is \emph{shy} or \emph{Haar null} if there exists a Borel set $B\subset G$ and a Borel probability measure $\mu$ on $G$ such that $A\subset B$ and $\mu\left(B+x\right) = 0$ for all $x\in G$.
 The complement of a shy set is called a \emph{prevalent} set.
 We say that a set is \emph {Haar ambivalent} if it is neither shy nor prevalent. \end{definition}